-Federal loan consolidation allows student loan borrowers to merge several federal loans into one new loan, sometimes with a lower monthly payment.
+Federal student loan consolidation allows borrowers to merge several federal student loans into one new loan, sometimes with a lower monthly payment.

 Federal consolidation loans allow borrowers to combine several federal student loans into one loan to streamline loan repayment.

 The monthly payment amount may decrease because repayment can be spread over a longer time period.
 Because there are no penalties for prepaying the loan in full or in part, borrowers may make larger monthly payments or extra payments if they wish.
 Borrowers may also change repayment plans at least once a year.

 Although student and parent borrowers are each eligible to consolidate their loans, they may not consolidate their loans together.
 Married borrowers may no longer consolidate their loans together.